GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

-## Writeup - Advanced Lane Lines Projects
+## Writeup - Advanced Lane Lines Projects - REVIEWED

+### REVIEWED ITEMS

+* Insertion o RED channel in color_gradient() function
+* Insertion of the class Line for entire project to manage data
+* Inclusion of lane.detected instance to control Blind search and Window search
+* Correction of bird_view() function to get more pixels and improve pikes detection in the histogram
+* "X" values passed as average of last iterations
+* Correction of relative center position calculation

 ### This writeup contain a description about how was found the solution for advanced lane lines detection as well an explanation about the code.
 ---